Disk-like surfaces of section and symplectic capacities: Introduction

 In \cite{Vit00}, Viterbo stated the following fascinating conjecture concerning normalized symplectic capacities.

 \begin{conjecture}[Viterbo conjecture] Let $X\subset\BR^{2n}$ be a convex domain.
 Then any normalized symplectic capacity $c$ satisfies the inequality

 \end{conjecture}

 Note that inequality \eqref{eq:weak_viterbo_conjecture} holds for the Gromov width $\cG$.
 This is an easy consequence of the fact that symplectomorphisms are volume preserving.
 For all other normalized capacities introduced above, Conjecture \ref{conjecture:weak_viterbo_conjecture} is open.
+It was proved by Artstein-Avidan-Karasev-Ostrover \cite{AKO14} that Conjecture \ref{conjecture:weak_viterbo_conjecture} implies Mahler's conjecture, an old conjecture in convex geometry.
+This is one of the reasons for the recent increase in interest in Viterbo's conjecture.
 There is a stronger version of Viterbo's conjecture.

 \begin{conjecture}[Strong Viterbo conjecture] Let $X\subset \BR^{2n}$ be a convex domain.
 Then all normalized symplectic capacities agree on $X$. \end{conjecture}

 The strong Viterbo conjecture together with the above observation that Conjecture \ref{conjecture:weak_viterbo_conjecture} holds for $\cG$ immediately implies that Conjecture \ref{conjecture:weak_viterbo_conjecture} is true for all normalized symplectic capacities.
 It is an easy consequence of the definitions that any normalized symplectic capacity $c$ satisfies $\cG\leq c\leq \cZ$.
 Thus Conjecture \ref{conjecture:strong_viterbo_conjecture} is equivalent to saying that Gromov width $\cG$ and cylindrical capacity $\cZ$ agree on convex domains.
 The convexity assumption in Viterbo's conjectures is essential.
 Even within the class of star-shaped domains there exist domains $X$ with arbitrarily small volume such that the cylindrical capacity satisfies $\cZ(X)\geq 1$ (see Hermann's paper \cite{Her98}).
 We refer to Gutt-Hutchings-Ramos \cite{GHR20} for a recent account on Viterbo's conjectures.